fitzgen/rust-conf-2019/slides.md

 ???

-* or, if you're the type of person who thinks making their own pottery glaze from scratch is a good idea, then you can also make your own computational geometry library
+* or make your own personal framework!
-* I started collecting my crates and utilities together into my own personal framework, which I titled "fitzgen's art"
+    * started collecting my own crates for computational geometry and vector graphics
+    * named it "fitzgen's art"
-* but, as a name, "fitzgen's art" was too bloated
+* too bloated
     * so to release some of the pressure...

 ---